Choline dehydrogenase

-Thus, the two substrates of this enzyme are choline and acceptor, whereas its two products are betaine aldehyde and reduced acceptor.
+The two substrates of this enzyme are choline and an electron acceptor.
+Its products are glycine betaine aldehyde and the corresponding reduced acceptor.
+The enzyme is a quinoprotein.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with other acceptors.
 The systematic name of this enzyme class is choline:acceptor 1-oxidoreductase.
 Other names in common use include choline oxidase, choline-cytochrome c reductase, choline:(acceptor) oxidoreductase, and choline:(acceptor) 1-oxidoreductase.
 This enzyme participates in glycine, serine and threonine metabolism.
 It employs one cofactor, PQQ.